spookylukey/django-views-the-right-way/source/anything.rst

 switch to an FBV later as needed.
 But in reality that doesn't happen.
 Most developers are much more likely to stick with the existing structure of the code, because that is a safe option, and usually involves less work.
-Plus, once you have started down the CBV route, you quickly gain various mixins etc. that make plain functions appear less attractive.
+Plus, once you have started down the CBV route, you quickly gain various mixins etc. and the principle of One Way To Do It and consistency means that plain functions will appear less attractive.